klaudiapalubska/Frontend-Mentor-Challenges/README.md

 # Hi there 👋

-This repository has all my solution for challenges from **Frontend Mentor Challenge**.
+This repository contains all my solutions for challenges from **Frontend Mentor Challenge**.

-I decided to make it in that form because I like when all things are arranged.
-All projects have link to own github pages.
+I decided to organize it this way because I like having everything arranged.
+All projects include links to their own Live-Pages.

 ## Table with date of project realize